Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Experiment

 \subsection{Main Comparison (RQ1)}

-The overall comparison results on NQ, TQA, and HotpotQA are shown in Table \ref{tab:overall}.
-From the experimental results, we mainly have the following observations. \textbf{(1)} In all cases (18/18), \ours{} achieves the best or second-best results, indicating the superiority of supplementing RAG with rational evidence. \textbf{(2)} It is surprising that directly employing \ours{} trained on NQ and tested on OOD datasets (\textit{i.e.,} TQA and HotpotQA) yields such impressive performance.
-This demonstrates that online policy optimization endows \ours{} with superior generalization. \textbf{(3)} Compared to `Full', \ours{} possesses an extremely high compression ratio (\textit{e.g.,} 38.1x with 1.5B size model on NQ) and its performance is very close to or even better than that of `Full'.
-Though the baseline models have relatively high compression ratios, they are accompanied by significant performance degradation.
-This demonstrates again that rational evidence benefits downstream performance than vanilla one and also improves the signal-to-noise ratio. \textbf{(4)} By comparing the 1.5B \ours{} model with the 7B one, we find that the 7B one tends to extract more informative evidence than the 1.5B one. \textbf{(5)} \ours{} considerably outperforms VAR methods in almost all cases and provides more compact evidence, demonstrating the necessity of explicit evidence reasoning. \textbf{(6)} In HotpotQA, RAR methods significantly outperform VAR ones, and even better than `Full', indicating that rational refinement is important to multi-hop question answering.
-In conclusion, the above results and observations fully validate the effectiveness and efficiency of rational evidence.
+The overall comparison results are presented in Table \ref{tab:overall}.
+From the results, we have the following observations. \textbf{(1)} In all cases (18/18), \ours{} achieves the best or second-best results, indicating the superiority of supplementing RAG with rational evidence. \textbf{(2)} Surprisingly, directly applying \ours{} trained on NQ and tested on OOD datasets also yields impressive performance, indicating that RL can endow \ours{} with superior generalization. \textbf{(3)} Compared to `Full', \ours{} achieves an extremely high compression ratio (\textit{e.g.,} 38.1x with 1.5B size model on NQ), while its performance is very close to or even surpasses that of `Full'.
+In contrast, although competitive baselines have relatively high compression ratios, their compression is accompanied by large performance degradation. \textbf{(4)} By comparing the 1.5B and 7B variants of \ours{}, we find that the 7B one tends to extract more informative evidence than the 1.5B one. \textbf{(5)} \ours{} considerably outperforms VAR methods in nearly all cases and provides more compact evidence, showing the necessity of evidence reasoning. \textbf{(6)} In HotpotQA, RAR methods largely outperform VAR ones and even surpass `Full', indicating that rational refinement is important to multi-hop QA.
+These observations fully manifest the effectiveness and efficiency of rational evidence.